 A screw on the runway caused a delay of more than three hours.
-During the landing of a Germanwings aircraft in Düsseldorf, an aircraft tyre was damaged and had to be replaced.
+During the landing of a Germanwings aircraft in Düsseldorf, an aircraft tire was damaged and had to be replaced.
 This caused a very late onward flight to Dublin.

 However, a passenger who wanted to claim compensation for the delayed arrival in Ireland under the EU Passenger Rights Regulation was disappointed.